hkiyomaru/bicamon/README.md

-#Zennoh Viewer
+#BiCAmon

 ![screenshot](https://raw.github.com/wiki/kiyomaro927/MouseBrainVisualizationOnWeb/images/screen_shot.png)

-##What is Zennoh Viewer
+##What is BiCAmon

+BiCAmon is an abbreviation for "Biology inspired cognitive architecture monitor".

-Zennoh Viewer provides visually understanding of a brain-inspired cognitive architecture.
+This provides visually understanding of a brain-inspired cognitive architecture.

 ##Getting Started